Shinmera/lquery/README.md

 ----------
 ### <a name="3.1.0"></a>3.1.0

-Renamed <code>DEFINE-NODE-\*</code> macros into more sensible <code>DEFINE-LQUERY-*</code>.
+Renamed `DEFINE-NODE-\*` macros into more sensible `DEFINE-LQUERY-*`.
-Added macro system, new standard <code>COMBINE</code> macro.
+Added macro system, new standard `COMBINE` macro.

 ### <a name="3.0.0"></a>3.0.0
 Complete rewrite of everything.
-This version is <strong>compatibility breaking</strong>.
+This version is **compatibility breaking**.
 While the node functions themselves perform just the same as before (with one or two exceptions), lQuery now uses vectors instead of lists internally.
 If you ever relied on lQuery return values, this version will most likely break your code.
 Effort has been made to keep upgrading as simple as possible though; passing lists into an lQuery chain automatically transforms it for example.

 Thanks to the change to Plump, lQuery is now also able to parse almost any kind of X/HT/ML document, which was not well possible previously.
 And thanks to switching to CLSS, lQuery is now much faster at selecting nodes from the DOM.

 ### <a name="2.0.0"></a>2.0.0
-Added extension system and INLINE, EVAL handling.
+Added extension system and `INLINE`, `EVAL` handling.
 Revamped base macros to be more stable and simple.

 Further Reading
 ---------------